fwilleke80/com_audioarchive/docs/developer/managed-storage.md

 ## Derived data

-Waveforms and spectra are optional.
+Waveforms, spectrograms, and frequency profiles are optional.
 Missing, failed, or stale analyses do not block publication or playback.
 Derivatives are delivered through protected analysis controllers.

 ## Cleanup